Steffen-W/KiCadFiles/kicadfiles/CLASSES.md

 from dataclasses import dataclass, field from typing import Optional

-from .base_element import KiCadObject from .enums import SomeEnum  # Import required enums from . import other_module   # Import other modules as needed
+from .base_element import NamedObject from .enums import SomeEnum  # Import required enums from . import other_module   # Import other modules as needed

 @dataclass
-class ClassName(KiCadObject):
+class ClassName(NamedObject):
     """S-expression token description.

     The 'token_name' token defines... in the format::